Davecamerini/Projects/nuke comments/README.md

    - Click on **Upload Plugin** and select the downloaded ZIP file.
    - Click **Install Now** and then **Activate** the plugin.

-3. **Access the Plugin**: After activation, you will find the "Empty Comments" option in the WordPress admin menu.
+3. **Access the Plugin**: After activation, you will find the "Nuke Comments" option in the WordPress admin menu.

 ## Usage